Breakfast (New Zealand TV programme): 2010s

+2020s

 Between 23 March and 8 May 2020, the show was hosted by two rotating teams of three presenters due to the public health regulations around the COVID-19 pandemic.
 Campbell hosted with Pippa Wetzell and Melissa Stokes on Mondays and Tuesdays, with Jenny-May Clarkson (the show's regular newsreader), Hadyn Jones and Anna Burns-Francis taking over for the remaining episodes.
-Holt remained in self-isolation due to her pregnancy, while Matty McLean temporarily moved to present the weather for 1 News at 6pm.
+Holt remained in self-isolation due to her pregnancy, while Matty McLean temporarily moved to present the weather for 1News at 6pm.
 From 11 May the regular daily presenters returned, with Clarkson continuing as a main co-presenter until 2 June in Holt's absence.
 Holt left the show permanently in August, with Clarkson taking over her role.
 Indira Stewart subsequently joined the team as newsreader.
 During Auckland's lockdown period between 18 August and 12 November 2021, the two presenting teams were Campbell, Stewart and Stokes, and Clarkson, McLean and Jenny Suo.

 On 31 January 2022, a new look for Breakfast was unveiled.
 This included a new augmented reality studio set and new graphics.
 McLean and Stewart's presenting roles were also increased.
 Campbell left the show in April to become TVNZ's special correspondent, and was briefly replaced by Kamahl Santamaria, who had previously presented for Al Jazeera English for 16 years.

 In May 2022, Breakfast became the focus of media attention when Santamaria resigned from TVNZ after a month at the station.
 Santamaria's departure was initially described to his colleagues and the media as a "family emergency" or "personal matter", though the day after his resignation was announced it emerged that a female colleague had made a complaint against him over inappropriate behaviour.
 After further allegations of harassment against Santamaria during his time at Al Jazeera were reported, a review of TVNZ's hiring process was undertaken.
 Upon the review's completion in July 2022, TVNZ's head of news and current affairs, Paul Yurisich, who had hired Santamaria without thorough consultation, also resigned from his position.

-In January 2023, TVNZ announced that New York Correspondent Anna Burns-Francis and sports presenter and former midday presenter Chris Chang would join the team in 2023 after the announcement that Indira Stewart was leaving to become a in-depth multimedia reporter for 1 News.
+In January 2023, TVNZ announced that New York Correspondent Anna Burns-Francis and sports presenter and former midday presenter Chris Chang would join the team in 2023 after the announcement that Indira Stewart was leaving to become a in-depth multimedia reporter for 1News.
 However, she would present the midday bulletin on Fridays with Chang presenting Monday to Thursday.

+In January 2024, TVNZ announced that former Europe Correspondant Daniel Faitaua would return to the Breakfast team in 2024, replacing Matty McLean who departed the show in December 2023.

+In late 2024, proposals were made to reduce the Breakfast line-up to two presenters as part of wider TVNZ restructuring.
+As a consequence, Burns-Francis opted to leave her role.

+In November 2025, it was announced that Clarkson would be leaving her role on the show later that month.
+Her replacement has not yet been announced by TVNZ.